subnetspider/subnetspider.github.io/_posts/2025-01-06-expanding-zfs-pool-with-zpool-replace.md

 - [zpool-online(8)]([url](https://man.freebsd.org/cgi/man.cgi?query=zpool-online(8))) - take physical devices offline in ZFS storage pool

 I have linked the corresponding man pages if you want to read more about them.
+In this post I will be using doas (opendoas) for elevated privileges, you can also use sudo or run the commands as root.

 ## Getting started

-### Identify your disks
+### Identifying your disks

 First, shut down your server, install the new disks, and then turn it back on again.
-On some systems you can add the new disks while the server is running, YMMV.
+> On some systems you can add the new disks while the server is running, YMMV.

 Next, list all your available disks to see which is which:
 ```shell